k-archive/k-bench/README.md

 When you get the app running, point your browser to `http://127.0.0.1:3000` and click "Populate database" and then "Start benchmarking".
 Let it run a couple of minutes and stop/start benchmarking again to make sure the number will converge to about the same.

+## What should happen?

+I'm consistently seeing higher number with Arango.
+Populating the database a "couple of times" may be a good idea.
+It adds 100 documents into the database when clicking the populate button.
+200 documents may be a good number to test with.